202C-Pilot/202C-Master-Course/syllabus.md

 ## Required Textbook

-The following textbook is required:
+The following electronic textbook is required:

 * _Technical Communication_ by Mike Markel.
 Bedford/St. Martin's, 2012.
 Tenth edition.
 E-book, standard version.

-You can purchase access to this e-book directly at < [http://bcs.bedfordstmartins.com/techcomm10e/][2] >, or you can buy an access code at the Penn State bookstore.
-You will have access to the e-book for 180 days.
+You can purchase access to this e-book directly at < [http://bcs.bedfordstmartins.com/techcomm10e/][2] >.
+When visiting the textbook web site, select the "Technical Communication eBook" tab and then choose “Purchase Access” to add the eBook to the shopping cart.
+When asked for the zip code, enter 16802 as Penn State's zip code.You will have access to the e-book for 180 days.

 Note: For this class, we will be using the e-book version of _Technical Communication._ You'll be able to read the full book online once you purchase access to it.
 The e-book version is considerably cheaper than the print version, and it is accessible wherever you can access the web.